gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the heavy clay pot in the middle of the table.
 It was Queçenne and Erileine's favorite meal, but both of them picked at it as if it were cauliflower.
 Queçenne's eyes were still red.
-When Erileine whispered, "I'm sorry," she nodded without looking up.
+When Erileine whispered, "I'm sorry," her sister nodded without looking up.

 The adults were as quiet as the children as they mopped up eggs with hunks of crumbly potato bread.
 There had been no word from the